 - The sites I have audited have very little content and pretty crappy link profiles.

-Pro’s: This is a slightly better system than Home Advisor or Roof Networx – Yodle vs. Home Advisor
+Pro’s: This is a slightly better system than Home Advisor or Roof Networx – Yodle vs. Home Advisor Comparison

 Yodle is better than Home Advisor because they generate leads just for you, and Service Magic /Home Advisor sells their leads to you and two other competing contractors.
 But Yodle owns the domain name and phone number to your business (not-good)!

-Negative: They provide you with a call tracking phone number
+Negatives: They provide you with a call tracking phone number

 Sounds good right?
-Well this is one more way they own you!
-If you stop feeding the machine they stop redirecting your calls to you.
-People looking for your brand will find Yodle’s phone number not yours.
+Well, this is one more way they own you!
+If you stop feeding the machine, they stop redirecting your calls to you.
+People looking for your brand will find Yodle’s phone number, not yours.
 If you ever want to change internet advertising providers, they will not port the phone number to you.

 Also, they put their phone number on your Yahoo, Bing, and Google local directory listings.
 So good luck ranking locally, or even reclaiming your own business on these local directories, should you want to change service providers or go it alone.
-Google won’t list a business with two different phone numbers for one address.
-They will think your trying to spam their directory, even though your not.
+Google won’t list a company with two different phone numbers for one address.
+They will think you’re trying to spam their directory, even though your not.

 What is Yodle Roofing?